 TSS cannot be treated at home.
-Hospital care is required for treating a staph infection and related complications caused by TSS, such as shock.
+Hospital care is required to treat a staph infection and related complications caused by TSS, such as shock.
 You will be given antibiotics to kill the bacteria and stop further release of toxins.

 If the source of infection involves a tampon, menstrual cup, diaphragm or contraceptive sponge, it should be removed as soon as possible.

 Who is at risk of TSS?

 TSS from a staph infection can affect anyone; however, some people are at greater risk of TSS than others.

 Risk factors for TSS include: